kubeflow/community/proposals/1026-kubeflow-agentic-platform/contracts.md

 The words **MUST**, **MUST NOT**, and **MAY** are normative.
 Exact JSON Schemas, Kubernetes manifests, and test fixtures belong in implementation repositories and profile locks.

+For the first milestone, the normative claim is limited to the Standalone Training core profile.
+Gateway integration, external MCP federation, additional capability packs, and multi-cluster behavior are extension profiles and are not required for the initial conformance claim.

 ## The request flow

 ```text